North Georgia Waterfalls: A Complete List

 Photo credit: Gina Carmichael

-With the combination of the falls and the park, it has become a favorite destination for families as well as those who are looking for an adventurous hike.
+With the combination of the falls and the park, it has become a favorite destination for families as well as those seeking an adventurous hike.
 Some hiking trails near the falls are just comprised of short walks, but there are also options for those who want a more challenging route.
-In fact, there is an eight-mile trail that leads the hikers to the Springer Mountain.
+In fact, there is an eight-mile trail that leads hikers to Springer Mountain.
+You can't miss the highest waterfall in Georgia.

 Fall Branch Falls